JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lecture.md

 and the computation of intensities `compute_insity(i, j)` does not contain many branches.
 Therefore the GPU goes for massive parallelism while simplifying each Core the the bare minimum leaving all difficulties up to the programmer / compiler.
 Below we see a high-level view on Nvidia's GPU.
 ![nvidia-gpu](nvidia-gpu.jpg)
 ![nvidia-gpu](nvidia-kepler.jpg)
 1. The chip contains many streaming multi-processors (SM).
-Normally, each streamming processor would be called core, as it is an indivisible unit, but NVidia decided to call "a core" a unit inside the streaming multi-processor performing stream of operations over a set of 32 registers.
+Normally, each streamming processor would be called core, as it is an indivisible unit, but NVidia decided to call "a core" a unit inside the streaming multi-processor performing stream of operations over a set of 32bit registers.
 2. Each streaming multi-processor contains (possibly multiple blocks of) 32-way (32-wide) SIMT units (Nvidia calls that *CUDA Core*), shared memory (managed cache) and register file (16k registers, but shared between all threads).
 Therefore a pascal P-100 can have up to 64×4×32 = 8192 cores, which certainly sounds cool in comparison to for example 24 cores of normal processors, but.
 3. Each streaming multi-processors (SM) has one instruction fetch and decode unit, which means that *all* CUDA cores of that SM *has to* execute the same instruction at a given cycle.
 This simplifies the design.
 The execution model therefore roughly corresponds to vector (SIMD) registers in normal CPU, but CUDA cores are not as restricted as SIMD registers.
 NVidia therefore calls this computation model single instruction mulptiple threads (SIMT).
 Main differences:
     1. SIMD requires the memory to be continuous while SIMT does not.
-    2. SIMT is explicitly scalar while SIMD is explicitly vector.
+    2. The programming mdel of SIMT is explicitly scalar while that of SIMD is explicitly vector.
 32 CUDA cores each operating over 32 bit registers would be equal to 1024 long vector (SIMD) registers.
 Modern Intel XEON processors has 256 / 512 long registers, which seems similar, as said above in order to use them the data has to be aligned in memory and sometimes they has to be on a particular offset, which might be difficult to achieve in practice (but to be fair, if the data are not aligned in GPU, the loading of data is very inefficcient).
 4. 16k registers per SM might seem like a lot, but they are shared between all threads.
-In modern GPUs, each SM supports up to 2048 threads, which means there might be just 4 32-bit registers per thread.
+In modern GPUs, each SM supports up to 2048 threads, which means there might be just 8 32-bit registers per thread.
 5. GPUs do not have virtual memory, interrupts, and cannot address external devices like keyboard and mouse.
 6. GPUs can switch execution contexts of "set of threads" at no cost.
 In comparison the context switch in CPU is relatively expensive (we need to at least save the content of registers, which is usually sped by having two sets of registers).
 This helps to hide latencies, when a set of threads are stalled (they wait for memory access, synchronizing with others).
 7. The programmer deal with "raw" storage hierarchy.
 This means that the programmer has to manage what will be and what will not be in cache by itself, on GPU, they are exposed and you decide what will be loaded into the cache.